kpath/Vagrant-CRS-AWS/README.md

 This project gives you a quick and easy way to stand up an ATG CRS 11.1 server on Amazon AWS.
 This is good for demos and just for playing around with a running instance.
 If you have a laptop that can run the ATG CRS locally, you can use the [Vagrant-CRS project](https://github.com/kpath/Vagrant-CRS) instead.

+If you get lost, you can consult the [ATG CRS Installation and Configuration Guide](http://docs.oracle.com/cd/E52191_01/CRS.11-1/ATGCRSInstall/html) for help.

 ## Assumptions

 This project assumes the following: